-Moms there is no doubt about the importance of good mothers in a home.
-In the lines that follow I am going to plead with mothers to figure out a way to marry men that will commit for a life-time.
-And I hope with the staggering statistics that I am going to present, that fathers will see how crucial they are to the success and happiness of their off-spring.
+There is no doubt that the importance of good mothers in a home is real.
+In the coming years I am going to plead with mothers to figure out a way to marry men who will commit to the family for a life-time.
+And I hope with the staggering statistics that I am going to present, that fathers will see how crucial they are to the success and happiness of their off-springs.

 The sad truth is that according to the US Dept. of Health & Human Services 63% of all youth suicides come from a home where no father is present.
 We all know that teen suicide is a problem but just think... over half of them would likely never occur if they were not living with single mothers.
 I am not blaming single moms I am merely informing single moms that having children and raising them without a father is a big gamble.

 Do you see teen pregnancy as a problem?
 Wow!
 What a burden on society.
 In most cases the unwed teen-age mother does not have skills to get a decent job.
 Now we have a mother and child on welfare.
 Dad is no where to be found and the vicious cycle is difficult at best.

 Where do all of these pregnant teens come from?
 Once again they are from fatherless homes.
 This alone should show all of us the importance of a father in each and every American home.